Irwin Conference Center: Architecture

 The Irwin Office Building and Conference Center was designed in two phases.
-The original, one-story bank and a small three-story office wing were designed by Eero Saarinen in 1954.
-The office wing conceals the irregular northern boundary of the lot, where the right-of-way of a railroad line cuts diagonally across the lot's northeast corner.
+The original one-story bank and a small three-story office wing were designed by Eero Saarinen in 1954.
+The office wing conceals the irregular northern boundary of the lot, where a former railroad's right-of-way cuts diagonally across the lot's northeast corner.
 Although the railroad had stopped running by World War II, Saarinen's building occupies part of the line's right-of-way, and an adjacent alleyway follows the railroad's path.
-To the west of the main building and office wing is a three-story office annex added in 1973 by Kevin Roche and John Dinkeloo, both of the firm Roche-Dinkeloo (a successor firm to Saarinen's practice).
+To the west of the main building and office wing is a three-story office annex added in 1973 by Kevin Roche and John Dinkeloo, both of Roche-Dinkeloo (a successor firm to Saarinen's practice).
 The Roche-Dinkeloo annex extends westward through the block.
 The writer Matt Shaw stated that the design combined the clean lines of Miesian buildings and the welcoming atmosphere of modernist buildings designed at the Cranbrook Academy of Art, where Saarinen had studied.

-The Irwin Union Bank Building is one of seven buildings in Columbus designated as National Historic Landmarks.
+The Irwin Union Bank Building is one of seven buildings in Columbus designated National Historic Landmarks.
 The others are The Republic Newspaper Office, the Mabel McDowell Adult Education Center, the Miller House, the North Christian Church, the First Christian Church, and the First Baptist Church.
-Of these buildings, the Irwin Conference Center is one of three designed by Saarinen, the others being the Miller House and North Christian Church, all three of which were commissioned by the local businessman J. Irwin Miller.
+Of these buildings, the Irwin Conference Center is one of three designed by Saarinen, the others being the Miller House and North Christian Church; all three buildings were commissioned by the local businessman J. Irwin Miller.
 The bank building is also one of several modernist public buildings that Miller commissioned in the town, and, along with a 1952 cottage in Canada, one of four buildings that Saarinen designed for Miller.
-The annex is also one of numerous Roche-Dinkeloo designs in Columbus, along with the city's post office, the city's visitor center, and Cummins Inc. facilities such as the Cummins Corporate Office Building.
+The annex is also one of several Roche-Dinkeloo designs in Columbus, along with the city's post office and visitor center, as well as Cummins Inc. facilities such as the Cummins Corporate Office Building.